• Join FTC!

 5 A traditional herd share is not permissible since the farmer must go through state requirements to set up their herd as a security and further comply with the requirements for the sale of a security (Montana).
 Please see below chart for more details.

-Raw milk laws are a hodgepodge in this country; due mainly to the federal ban on raw milk for human consumption in interstate commerce, the laws are different state to state.
-This version of the raw milk map is reflective of legislative changes that are in effect as of January 1, 2018.
+Due mainly to the federal ban on raw milk for human consumption in interstate commerce, the laws are different state to state.

 If you have questions about the laws applicable to you in your state, you should consult with a licensed attorney.
 Farm-to-Consumer Legal Defense Fund (FTCLDF) members: you are welcome to contact FTCLDF concerning laws that apply to your farm.